 One day the police came and arrested him.
 Lucas was sentenced many years in prison.
 There, they took his guitar away and he was ordered not to sing.
 After many months, he found a way to escape.

 Scared, he crossed the oceans looking for the furthest place from the town.
 In a land thousands of miles away, he found a farm and asked for a job.
 The old farmer gave him a job.
-Lucas helped with the crop and took care of the animals in exchange for a small cottage to live by the river, food, and some money.
+Lucas helped with the crop and took care of the animals in exchange for food, some money, and a small cottage to live in by the river.

 The place was comfortable and serene.
 He planned to spend the rest of his life there.
 He promised not to ever sing a word about love again but also not to ever forgive the people who put him in prison.
 Although it was impossible for anyone to ever find him there, every time a bird made a sound outside, he got scared and anxious.
 The fear the police would come to arrest him wouldn’t let him sleep.
 He would chase the bird away and rush inside.